 Celebrate the season with these fun and festive Toy Story Christmas cookies decorated with royal icing.
 Our little Santa Alien is super cute and delicious!

 The Toy Story franchise really is the gift that keeps on giving.
 Not only are the movies a huge success in every way, the toys themselves have been a part of real life childhoods all over the world.
-With the addition of Toy Story Land at the Walt Disney World Resort and the release of Toy Story 4, we just can’t quit these guys.

 We love our Toy Story crafts like this DIY Mr. Potato Heat Play Mat or our Toy Story Disney family shirts, so this time I got in the Christmas spirit by making some cute little Toy Story Christmas cookies!

 Y’all know I love to play with my food.
 It’s so fun to try and come up with new ideas and see if I can execute them.
 I’m not the best crafter or cookie decorator but I sure do enjoy it!